 When going to Nîmes, you will most probably stop by some of the ancient Roman monuments scattered across this ancient town.
 But there is more: time to visit urban Nîmes!
 Every fall, the graffiti festival Expo de Ouf turns the Gambetta and Richelieu quarters into a great open-air gallery.
 With fantastic outdoor art that is there to stay.

-Recently I have visited Nîmes quite a bit.
-However, I only stayed in the historical city centre.
-Being curious, I love to discover new places though, and when I heard about a graffiti exposition in Nîmes, I had to find out more.
-As I didn’t have time to do a visited tour, I printed my map from the informative Expo de Ouf website.
+Recently, I have visited Nîmes quite a bit.
+However, I had only explored the historical city centre.
+As a curious person, I love to discover new places.
+So when I heard about a graffiti exposition in Nîmes, I had to find out more.
+As I didn’t have time to follow a guided tour, I printed my map from the informative Expo de Ouf website.

-It all started in 2012 when Cédric Crouzy wanted to shake things up around Nîmes.
+It all started in 2012 when Cédric Crouzy wanted to shake things up in Nîmes.
 He created the association “Bullshit”, a great name for an association located in the main bullfighting town of France.
-At its headquarter, Cédric invited a dozen of local artists to create a piece at the walls.
-Expo de Ouf was born, and as of 2014 also the walls outside are used to expose.
+In its headquarters, Cédric invited a dozen local artists to create pieces for the association’s walls.
+Expo de Ouf was born, and as of 2014 the walls on the outside of the building are also used to expose artists’ work.

-With help from the map, I discover the neighbourhood.
-Old pieces mix perfectly with the newly added ones, and every corner might hide a great work of art.
+With help from the map, I discovered the neighbourhood.
+Old pieces mix perfectly with the newly added ones, and every corner might reveal a great work of art.
 Although street art has gone mainstream, here in Nîmes you can still admire graffiti in its true element.
-But next year I’ll be sure to book a tour, which I highly recommend if you want to learn more about the artists and quarters.
+Next year I’ll be sure to book a tour, which I highly recommend if you want to learn more about the artists and different areas of Nîmes.